 The historic and traditional yet modern and vibrant city now attracts millions of tourists every year.
 Popular among both visitors and locals, Palma offers lots of things to do and see all year long.
 In 2015 the island’s capital was named ‘best place to live in the world’ by The Times.
 Thanks to its picturesque old town, lively city centre, expansive harbour, great connections to the rest of the island and many more characteristics Palma has become a sought-after destination.

-One Day in Palma de Mallorca
+What to do in Palma de Mallorca

 We help you find the best things to do, places to go and give you an idea of how to spend one day in Palma.